bile0026/minecraft_java_deploy/README.md

 git checkout tag/<tag_name>
 ```

+* Once deployment finishes, be sure to give the server a few minutes to generate the world depending on the speed of your CPU.

 # Current caveats
 * Currently just disables firewalld on RedHat-based servers.
 Working on modifying instead.
 * Disables SELINUX on systems running it.
 Working on modificiations to allow instead.